April–May 1944

 Och distinguishes between between Estrée- and Mons-en-Chaussée but it is not clear why, since these villages lie at either end of the airfield’s main runway.

 The 8.
 Staffel lost Reggiane Re.
 2002 W.Nr.
 1282 at Mons-en-Chausée (presumably on or by the airfield) on 5 May and Ofw.
 Walter Hartnack was killed.
 Eleven days later, the 50-year-old Hptm.
 Gottlieb Blank of the 10.
 Staffel was killed when his Bü 133 C-1 (W.Nr.
 1127) crashed on Aix L’Enfant airfield.
-On the afternoon of 24 May, another Re.
+On the afternoon of the 24th, another Re.
 2002 of 8./Fl.ZG 2 (W.Nr.
 1260) suffered engine trouble on take-off from Toul (about 260 km ESE of Paris) for a test flight.
 The pilot, Fw.
 Josef Knollmayer, suffered a fractured skull and a broken right knee in the ensuing crash and died later that day in Toul’s military hospital.
 His aircraft was 60% damaged.
 The next day, Maj.
-Dr. Ochs he flew two 5-minute circuits of Estrée in Re.
+Ochs flew two 5-minute circuits of Estrée in Re.
 2002 W.Nr.
-1180.
+1180 and on the 26th Fw.
+Richard Kircher of the ferry unit Flzg.Überführ.G 1 was injured when Re.
+2002 W.Nr.
+1221 overturned on landing at Mons-en-Chausée.
+This accident was attributed to pilot error and the aircraft was a write-off.

 Note: The Allies already had evidence that the Luftwaffe might employ the Reggiane fighter, having deciphered a message that 17 of the type had left Treviso bound for Neuburg an der Donau in the space of a quarter-hour on the morning of 11 March: